jennyc8842/sep11-freedom-project/README.md

 The "Freedom Project" for SEP11 is all about a course-long project where students will apply the content you are learning in daily lessons to their creations, reflect their learning in a blog, learn content on their own, and presenting them to their peers once finished.
 The purpose of this blog is to run through what steps I took while making this.

 ## Content
-For my project, I am making a list of music that users can choose to listen to- to help them study, relax, etc while having a timer (if they want to use it).
-This blog will walk through my process of independently studying EarSketch in order to make this kind of program.
+For my project, I am making a website to help users study, relax, and be productive.
+On the website, there will be a list of music the user can listen to and a timer.
+This blog will walk through my process of independently studying EarSketch (making music using Javascript) and my process that I took to make this website.

 ## Links

 Product
+<a href="https://tinyurl.com/2mnuvjxu">Try it yourself!</a>

 Presentation
+<a href="https://tinyurl.com/d2rvdajd">Watch it here!</a>

 ## Implications
 X